Battle of Clastidium

-The Battle of Clastidium was fought in 222 BC between a Roman Republican army led by the Roman consul Marcus Claudius Marcellus and the Insubres, a Celtic people in northern Italy.
-Florus writes that the Insubres were led by Viridomarus, or Britomartus, as the name varies in translation.
+The Battle of Clastidium was fought in 222 BC between a Roman army led by the consul Marcus Claudius Marcellus and a Celtic force of the transalpine Gaesatae, called by the cisalpine Insubres.
+The Gaesatae were led by Viridomarus (Florus) or Britomartus (Plutarch), as the name varies in translation.
 The Romans won the battle, and in the process, Marcellus earned the spolia opima, one of the highest honors in ancient Rome, by killing the king in single combat.
 It was also notable as one of the few battles won by the Roman cavalry without any aid by the legions.

 Background

 After the successful campaign of consuls Publius Furius Philus and Gaius Flaminius in 223 BC against the Insubres, the latter sent out ambassadors begging for peace to the Roman senate.
 The new consuls Marcus Claudius Marcellus and Gnaeus Cornelius Scipio Calvus however strongly urged that no peace should be granted to them.
 On meeting with a refusal, the Insubres decided to fight to the last and hired a force of thirty thousand Gaesatae mercenaries to aid their cause.
 The Roman consuls, when the war season came, invaded the territory of the Insubres with their legions, and laid siege to the city of Acerrae, nowadays in the area of Pizzighettone, between Cremona and Lodi (south of Milan).

 The Insubres could not come to the assistance of the besieged, as the Romans had occupied all the advantageous positions around the city.
 But with the object of making the latter raise the siege, they crossed the Po with part of their forces, and entering the territory of the Anares, laid siege to a town there called Clastidium.
-On the consuls learning of this, Marcellus set off in haste with two thirds of his cavalry (about 3,200 men, assuming a full complement of 4,800 equites for two consular armies) and a small body of his fittest infantry to relieve the besieged.
-He left Gnaeus with most of the army to maintain the siege of Acerrae.
+Once the consuls learned of this Marcellus set off in haste to relieve the town.
+Because of the need for speed he brought with him only a small quick reaction force, consisting of two-thirds of his cavalry (about 3,200 horsemen/equites) plus a small body of six hundred of his fittest legionaries.
+Meanwhile Gnaeus continued to maintain the siege of Acerrae with most of the army.